rkruegs123/code-synth-viewer/README.md

 * First Stimulus Buffer: In our experiment, we wanted a buffer of 10s at the beginning of the experiment upon pressing the start key.
 In other words, pressing the start key prompoted a 10s countdown to the experiment.
 You can adjust this countdown by changing the value of ```first_stim_buffer``` in ```presenter.html``` (or set it to 0 for no buffer).

 ### Text Editor

+A key benefit of our software for studying software enginering tasks with medical imaging is that, unlike popular software for psychology studies (e.g., ePrime), it supports text editing.
+Furthermore, the text editing capabilities include syntax highlighting -- a particularly useful feature for studies involving programming!
+When adapting the software for your own needs, you can customize the syntax highlighting of the text-editor on a per-category basis.

+Again, we can understand how to adjust syntax highlighting in the context of our own experiment.
+In our experiment, categories 0-1 involved prose writing whereas categories 2-3 involved writing C++ code.
+Therefore, we wanted plain text (no syntax highlighting) for categories 0-1 and C++ syntax highlighting for categories 2-3.
+The logic to choose the syntax highlighting based on the category is handled in the key function of ```presenter.html```: ```displayNextStimulus()```.
+When the server returns details of the next stimulus, it includes the category of that stimulus (```data.category```).
+We can then check the category, and set the syntax highlighting of our text editor (i.e., CodeMirror) object accordingly via the ```setOption``` method.
+For example, we check the category type of the stimulus with ```if (data.category == Categories.ProseWritingFITB || data.category == Categories.ProseWritingLR)``` (we use an enum in this case) and set the appropriate syntax highlighting with ```editor.setOption("mode", "text/plain")``` or ```editor.setOption("mode", "text/x-c++src")```.
+While we check for the category and set this syntax highlighting for each stimulus, our experiment did not require us to change syntax highlighting for stimuli within the same category.
+Therefore, the software does not currently support within-category changes to syntax highlighting.
+However, this design permits such a change by adding logic to the category included in the server-side ```nextstim``` API.

+Customizing the syntax highlighting of the text editor on a per-category basis can be easily adjusted by changing the logic described in ```presenter.html```.
+For a complete list of the programming languages supported by the text editor and the corresponding keywords to use a given language, see [here](https://codemirror.net/mode/).

 ### Start Key